onc-healthit/2015-edition-cures-update-data/README.md

 # Proposed-Rule-Certification-Data
-Repository to add proposed data for testing for the Proposed Rule for different testing tools.
+Repository for test data supporting new proposed critera.